lilyosah/tech-knowledgebase/Accessibility/INDS Writing Outline and Plan.md

 	- [[]] This is mentioned in [[Would you be Mine]]

+#### Operating System

+- What responsibility does the OS have?
+	- Linux does this well, maybe connect to open-source

+#### Software/Browser

 - Does the browser have built-in accessibility tools?
 - What is the responsibility of the software / browser and thus the person who makes it?
 - Challenges for coders here
 	- In theory they should just follow standards set up in WCAG, W3